infracost/docs/docs/features/cli_commands.md

 ## Repos and project

-See [this section](/docs/infracost_cloud/key_concepts/#repos) for details about repos and projects, and how you can override them.
+See [this section](/docs/infracost_cloud/key_concepts/#repos) for details about repos and projects, and how you can customize project names.

 ## Breakdown